bumblyowl/INF2009_T01/README.md

 User Setup and Application Start:
 The user sets up the hardware components, including the Raspberry Pi with ultrasonic sensor and webcam.

+To wire up ultrasonic sensor, use jumper wires to connect the following:

+Pi - Ultrasonic Sensor

+5V - VCC
+GRND - GRND
+GPIO23 - TRIGGER
+GPIO24 - ECHO

+Connect USB webcam to Pi via USB PORT

+Once powered on, the Raspberry Pi will auto-login.
+User opens terminal and types the following command:

+1) source myenv/bin/activate  (This activates the virtual environment)
+2) cd Desktop (This changes the directory to desktop, which contains the python file to run)

+For GUI to start Monitoring:
+1) python run main.py

+For viewing of Dashboard:
+1) streamlit run dashboard.py

 After login, the user starts the application on the Raspberry Pi.

 Presence Detection and Webcam Activation: